All schools in England should channel university scholarships to their poorest pupils, the deputy Liberal Democrat leader Simon Hughes has said.

 Under the planned National Scholarship Programme, starting in 2012, students from poorer homes (with an income of less than £25,000 a year) will be eligible for annual awards of about £3,000 - and the current plan is for these to be allocated through universities.

-"It would motivate youngsters at age 15 to realise that, not only is university an option, but secondly that for some of you, financial help is available," Mr Hughes said.
+Mr Hughes said poor youngsters should be told about the scholarships at 15 and would then apply for the funding - and university - a year or two later."It would motivate youngsters at age 15 to realise that, not only is university an option, but secondly that for some of you, financial help is available," Mr Hughes said.

 Other recommendations for schools included starting careers advice at primary school, better guidance for teenagers - including guaranteed face-to-face advice from experts - and the linking of every school to at least one university.